dgruninger97/Project/docs/notebook.md

 ## Step 2: Establish Iteration Goal by Selecting Drivers

-For the first step of ADD step 2, we need to consider the drivers for our system.
+For the first step of ADD step 2, we need to consider the drivers of our system.
-To identify our drivers, we need to analyze our quality attribute scenarios, conerns, roles, legal issues and constraints.
-Doing this will help us understand the drivers of our system.
+To identify our drivers, we need to analyze our quality attribute scenarios, conerns, and constraints.
+Doing this will help us understand the drivers of our system and what approaches can initially be taken to solve them.
 By referring to the M1 Initial Drivers Document, we can identify the following drivers:

 ### Performance